John Lennon Wall in Prague – A History

 One of many in the world, the John Lennon Wall in Mala Strana is one of the “cool” places to visit in the city and everybody wants a picture from here but the history is no less interesting.

 Post 1948 the wall of the compound of the Knights of Malta was used mainly for people protesting the communist takeover and was largely text.
 It seems to have been chosen for it’s proximity to the French Embassy (less chance of getting a kicking from the police if they thought they might be being watched).
 In the 1960’s it became known as the “Crying Wall” and was still associated with protest text/lyrics and art although the authorities regularly painted over it.

 On December 8th 1980 everything changed with the murder of John Lennon.
 The Crying Wall was then the obvious place for the outpouring of grief and protest against his death and almost overnight with the painting of his face and the old gravestone it becomes the John Lennon Wall.
 The wall has been a victim of it’s own success with layer after layer of paint being added, parts of the wall fell down on their own.

-The John Lennon Wall is an option for clients doing my Prague City Walking Tour.
+The John Lennon Wall is an option for clients doing my Prague City Walking Tour or a private tour.